phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     mov byte  [0xb800a], al
     hlt
 ```
+At address `0xb8000` begins the so-called [VGA text buffer].
+It's an array of screen characters that are displayed by the graphics card.
+A [future post] will cover the VGA buffer in detail and create a Rust interface to it.
+But for now, manual bit-fiddling is the easiest option.

-At address `b8000` begins the so-called [VGA text buffer].
-It's an array of screen characters that consists of a 8 byte color code and a 8 byte ASCII character.
-We used the color code `4f` which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
-The second space is overwritten by the given ASCII char, then the CPU is stopped.
+A screen character consists of a 8 byte color code and a 8 byte ASCII character.
+We used the color code `4f` for all characters, which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
+The second space is overwritten by the given ASCII byte.
+Finally the CPU is stopped with the `hlt` instruction.

-Now we will add some test _functions_.
+Now we can add some test _functions_.
 A function is just a normal label with an `ret` (return) instruction at the end.
 The `call` instruction can be used to call it.
 Unlike the `jmp` instruction that just jumps to a memory address, the `call` instruction will push a return address to the stack (and the `ret` will jump to this address).
-But wait, we don't have a stack yet.
+But we don't have a stack yet.
 The [stack pointer] in the esp register could point to some important data or even invalid memory.
 So we need to update it and point it to some valid stack memory.
-Let's create this memory by reserving some bytes at the end of our `boot.asm`:
+To create this memory we reserve some bytes at the end of our `boot.asm`:

 ```nasm
 ...